When Does Car Insurance Cover Theft?

 Contact Your Insurer's Claims Line

-Most major insurers like State Farm, GEICO and Progressive have 24/7 claims lines.
-Call as soon as you have your police report number in hand.
+Most major insurers, including State Farm, GEICO and Progressive, have 24/7 claims lines.
+Call as soon as you have your police report number.

 3. 3